I Want to Work! Where Do I Start?

 How to Find Work

-- Ask your Service Coordinator how the regional center can help you prepare for work, find a job, succeed on the job, or start your own business
+- Ask your Service Coordinator how TCRC can help you prepare for work, find a job, succeed on the job, or start your own business

 - Talk to friends and family about your goals

-- Explore work training programs at adult school or college
+- Explore work training programs at adult school or community college

-- Ask about employment supports at your Planning Team Meetings
+- Ask about employment supports at your Planning Team Meeting

 - Explore getting employment support from the Department of Rehabilitation (DOR).
 Your Service Coordinator can help get you started with DOR

-- Work with your team at school to create goals around job skills, and volunteer or paid work
+- Work with your team at school to create goals around job skills, and volunteer or do paid work experience

 Getting Help from Your Family Members